 2017-10-10: As the printer was supplied, the proximal homing switch was positioned on a bracket that held it well forward of one end of the proximal arm – the end opposite the distal joint.
 This restricted the anticlockwise movement of the proximal arm, preventing the nozzle from moving very far to the right.
 I replaced the metal bracket by a printed block to set the microswitch back about 45mm to allow more movement.
 The print width is now another 65mm wider.
 If I re-route one of the cables, I think a further extension will be possible, giving a print width of up to 500mm.
 Not bad for a small printer!

 2017-12-20: I noticed that the head movement sometimes still seemed slightly jerky.
 This happened even when the firmware was doing non-segmented positioning moves.
 So the problem had to lie with the motors.
-With a distal joint resolution of 100 steps/degree at x16 microstepping (increased from the original 80 steps/degree) and a distal arm length of 160mm, the resolution at the head is only about 38 microsteps/degree.
-The effective resolution due to the 71.111 proximal steps/degree is even worse at some arm positions.
+With a distal joint resolution of 100 steps/degree at x16 microstepping (increased from the original 80 steps/degree) and a distal arm length of 160mm, the resolution at the head is only about 36 microsteps/mm.
+The effective resolution due to the 71.111 proximal steps/degree is even worse, dropping to 13 microsteps/mm when the two arms are almost lined up.
 Increasing microstepping beyond x16 is generally not effective at increasing resolution, due to the reduction in incremental torque per microstep; and besides, there is always some variation in the size of microsteps.
 So I replaced the original 1.8deg proximal and distal motors with 0.9deg motors.
 I chose the “Compact but powerful motor” from E3D because it had the same 40mm length as the original motors and an appropriate current rating.
 As expected, this has made the movement smoother.